lastres0rt/problem-solution-response/README.md

 ## Inspiration

-PSR's provide bite-size stories from a candidate's experience. 👄 The ideal PSR details how the candidate dealt with various situations by:
+PSR's provide bite-size stories from a candidate's experience.
+They're a wonderful answer to those tricky questions like "Tell me about a time you dealt with deadlines"! 👄

+The ideal PSR details how the candidate dealt with various situations by:

 * Defining the **Problem** they dealt with, ⁉️
 * Outlining the **Solution** they took, 🔬